MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-connected-services-storage.md

    ![Summary of changes](./media/vs-azure-tools-connected-services-storage/vs-2019/summary-of-changes.png)

-1. The storage connected service appears under the **Service References** node of your project.
+1. The storage connected service appears under the **Connected Services** node of your project.
 :::moniker-end

 :::moniker range=">=vs-2022"